pontem-network/aptos-core/developer-docs-site/docs/concepts/basics-gas-txn-fee.md

 ### Gas price

-In the Aptos network, the Aptos governance sets the minimum gas unit price.
+In the Pont network, the Pont governance sets the minimum gas unit price.
 However, the market determines the actual minimum gas unit price.
 See [Ethereum Gas Tracker](https://etherscan.io/gastracker), for example, which shows the market price movements of Ethereum gas price.

 :::tip Unit of gas
 👉 A **unit of gas** is a dimensionless number, expressed as an integer.
 The total gas units consumed by your transaction depends on the complexity of your transaction.
-The **gas price**, on the other hand, is expressed in terms of Aptos blockchain’s native coin (Octas).
-Also see [Transactions and States](/concepts/basics-txns-states) for how a transaction submitted to the Aptos blockchain looks like.
+The **gas price**, on the other hand, is expressed in terms of Pont blockchain’s native coin (Octas).
+Also see [Transactions and States](/concepts/basics-txns-states) for how a transaction submitted to the Pont blockchain looks like.
 :::

-## Gas and transaction fee on the Aptos blockchain
+## Gas and transaction fee on the Pont blockchain

-When a transaction is submitted to the Aptos blockchain, the transaction must contain the following mandatory gas fields:
+When a transaction is submitted to the Pont blockchain, the transaction must contain the following mandatory gas fields:

 - `max_gas_amount`: The maximum number of gas units that the transaction sender is willing to spend to execute the transaction.
 This determines the maximum computational resources that can be consumed by the transaction.
 - `gas_price`: The gas price the transaction sender is willing to pay.
 It is expressed in Octa units, where:
     - 1 Octa = 10<sup>-8</sup> APT and
-    - APT is the Aptos coin.
+    - APT is the Pont coin.

   During the transaction execution, the total gas amount, expressed as:
   ```